a20351766/udo.1.4.0/orderer/README.md

 `configtxgen` is a tool that allows for the creation of a genesis block using profiles, or grouped configuration parameters — refer to the [Configuring using the connfigtxgen tool](../docs/source/configtxgen.rst) guide for more.

 The location of this block can be set using the `ORDERER_GENERAL_GENESISFILE` environment variable.
-As is the case with all the configuration paths for Fabric binaries, this location is relative to the path set via the `FABRIC_CFG_PATH` environment variable.
+As is the case with all the configuration paths for UDO binaries, this location is relative to the path set via the `UDO_CFG_PATH` environment variable.

 ## Ledger types